 Add a sentiment to your piecing by printing it on pink cardstock before cutting the heart.
 Dress up the owl by adding googly eyes and a gem-and-flower combo.

-The gift of books is made extra special with a handmade bookmark.
-To make this bookmark, cut a rectangle from cream-color wool felt and trace a heart on the back; cut out the shape with scissors or a heart-shape punch.
+The gift of books is extra-special with a handmade bookmark.
+To make, cut a rectangle from cream-color wool felt and trace a heart on the back; cut out the shape with scissors.
 Glue the bookmark onto red wool felt and trim the edges with scalloped-edge scissors.
 For the stitched bookmark, use disappearing ink to mark stitches and then stitch along the lines using embroidery floss.
 Cut or punch a heart from red felt, and glue it on the front.

-Use patterned tissue paper to make this sweet ruffle layered under chipboard hearts.
+Gifting chocolates?
+Make this topper to personalize the sweets.
 Cut a strip of tissue paper about 2 feet long.
-Fold the tissue paper back and forth to create a ruffle; glue it in a heart shape atop a box lid.
+Fold the tissue paper back and forth to create a ruffle; glue it in a heart shape to a box lid.
 Add a chipboard heart and layers of hearts cut from paper.
 Apply a rub-on message to two smaller chipboard hearts.